What Is A French Press?

 - Chemex vs French Press: Should You Pour or Plunge?

 French Press is worth it, especially if you want a quick, reliable, and cost-effective way of making your daily morning coffee.
 This pressed coffee method is perfect for unleashing your at-home barista skills while saving on time and valuable counter space.

-To know what coffee is best for French Press, check out these coffee beans for French Press brewing with high-quality recommendations from Arabica beans.
-In general, you should use a medium or dark roast coffee for more of an intense flavour.
-Earthy, nutty, and caramel notes work best, but ultimately it comes down to personal preference (5).
+To know what coffee is best for French Press, check out these coffee beans for French Press brewing with high-quality recommendations from Arabica coffee beans.
+In general, you should use a medium or dark roast coffee for more of an intense flavor.
+Earthy, nutty, and caramel notes work best, but ultimately it comes down to personal preference.

 Coarse grind is good for French Press.
 It should be small enough to avoid getting caught in the mesh filter, yet large enough to not slip through it.
 We do not recommend small-size ground coffee in French Press.